kurtrahir/ANN/readme.md

 #### _Batch Normalization_

 [Batch normalization](https://arxiv.org/pdf/1502.03167) is a technique that has been found to accelerate training.
-It standardizes the activations to zero mean and unit variance of layers by keeping a running mean and variance.
+It standardizes the activations to zero mean and unit variance by keeping a running mean and variance of the activations for each layer.

 #### _Max Pooling_

 Max Pooling layers enable dimensionality reductions on 2D activations (typically convolutional layers).
 This is done by passing on only the largest value of the designated "pool".
+The index of the selected item needs to be stored for the backward pass, such that only the gradients of the selected items are backpropagated.

 #### _Data Augmentation_